sirthegamercoder/Funker-Optimizer/CONTRIBUTING.md

-# Procedures for creating issues/pull requests
+# Procedures for creating issue/pull request
-This is a step-by-step guide to creating a good issues/pull requests that are acceptable to the owner
+This is a step-by-step guide to creating a good issue/pull request that are acceptable to the owner

+# RULES (Only Pull Request)
+- No vague descriptions of changes in pull requests
+- Include a screenshot/video showing the changes made in the pull request
+- Should explain the changes made in terms of things added and things improved as well as things fixed

 ## How to create
-### Issues
+### Issue
 1. Before you do that, make sure you have a screenshot of the bug you found
 2. Go to `Issues` and click `New issue` then select `Bug report`
 3. In `Bug report` enter a title about the bug you encountered